 Raised Beds — The Most Important Element of the Kitchen Garden

 As the cost of lumber continues to increase, I get more and more questions about whether raised beds are necessary for a healthy and productive kitchen garden.
-The extra expense—the bed materials and then all that soil to fill each one—of a raised bed versus in-ground gardens might seem like, well... a waste.
+The extra expense—for the bed materials and then all that soil to fill each one—of a raised bed versus in-ground gardens might seem like, well... a waste.

 I get it.
 But after trying (unsuccessfully) to garden in the ground, I converted to growing most of my edible plants in raised beds and using raised beds in all of my kitchen garden designs for clients.